MicrosoftDocs/azure-devops-docs/docs/work/track/search-box-queries.md

 >[!NOTE]
 ><b>Feature availability: </b>You can add the Code Search extension to  [Team Services or by upgrading to TFS 2017](../../search/code/administration.md).

-If you've added the [Code Search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search) to Team Services or TFS 2017, you'll notice that the search box moves to the top row, and you can quickly switch between work item and code searches.
+If you've added the [Code Search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search) to VSTS and TFS 2017, you'll notice that the search box moves to the top row, and you can quickly switch between work item and code searches.

 The search box retains the last used search context for each hub.
 To learn more about code search, see [Get started with Code Search](../../search/code/code-search.md).